Content is Still King in Senior Living Marketing

 Idea #3: Continue (or begin) a Content Marketing Strategy

-Content marketing has been a “buzz word” among marketers for several years, and the strategic advantages of a consistent content marketing strategy will carry into 2018.
-In case you missed our coverage in Part 1, Part 2 and in Part 3, we addressed ways content marketing supplements into senior living marketing programs.
+Content marketing has been a buzz word among marketers for years, though the strategic advantages of a consistent content marketing strategy continue today.
+Part 1, Part 2 and in Part 3 in this series of senior living marketing ideas address ways providers can use the latest marketing tactics to improve census.
+Click the link for each to catch up.

-Whether your community has a content marketing strategy firmly in place, or is just beginning one, 2018 is YOUR YEAR.
-And the stats back up the potential for adding into a resident acquisition strategy.
+Whether your community has a content marketing strategy firmly in place, or is just beginning one, this is YOUR YEAR.
+And the stats back up the potential for adding content into a resident acquisition strategy.

 - Content Marketing receives six times the conversion rate compared to traditional media